 The International Dark Sky Places Program promotes preservation and protection of night skies across the globe.
 It is an award administered by the International Dark Skies Association (IDA).
-In dark sky places local planning authorities, landowners, businesses, individuals and communities work together to reduce light pollution.
+In dark sky places councils, landowners, businesses, individuals and communities work together to reduce light pollution.
 There are three types of places: Reserve (large areas), Park (small with large population) and Community (smallest).
-The Broads Authority is exploring the potential for applying to be a dark sky place.
+The Broads Authority is exploring the potential for applying to be a Dark Sky Place.